guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 `https://api.twitter.com/2/users/2244994945/tweets?tweet.fields=created_at&max_results=100&start_time=2019-01-01T17:00:00Z&end_time=2020-12-12T01:00:00Z`

-Because the API parameter `max_results` is set to 100 and there are approximately 295 posts created by user ID `2244994945`, the results are spread across three pages.
-To get the second page of results, the request needs the following parameters:
+Because the API parameter `max_results` is set to 100 and there are approximately 295 posts created by user ID `2244994945`, the results are spread across more than one page.
+According to the explanation found in the API documentation, to get the second page of results, the request needs the following parameters:

 - `max_results=100`
 - `tweet.fields=created_at`